aaronalbinson/fresh/src/pages/fresh-talent.md

       right we give an opportunity to the freshest talent in our industry.
 Each year, the egg acts as a blank canvas for a graduate to provide a unique creative approach.
-This year, recent graduate Benjamin Craven has been commissioned to create the winning eggs.
+This year, recent graduate Benjamin Craven has been commissioned to create the Fresh 2020 winning eggs.

       Benjamin graduated from Leeds Arts University with an Honours degree in